 Hint: If you want to set a custom date range, you can select Absolute and set specific start and end dates.

 - Select the Save button.

 You return to the Connectors screen and a new Tableau connector tile appears.

 - Select the Tableau tile you just created, then the under OData feed field, select the Copy to clipboard link.
 This will copy the URL we will use in the next steps to set up the connection in Tableau.
 Please keep this window open, as we will refer to it again.

 - Open a new Tableau workbook.

-- On the Connect screen, under "to a server" select "more..." and search for OData.
-Select the OData option.
+- On the Connect screen, from the To a server section, select OData.

-- From the list of reports, select the one you want to work with and click on the Load button.
+- From the list of reports, select the one you want to work with, then select the Load button.

 The connection is set up and and you can now drop your data into Tableau's columns, rows, and fields to begin creating your own visualizations.
 For more about connecting OData sources to Tableau, see Tableau help > OData.